JayaswalPrateek/MyCSnotesForME/Data Strs.md

 		```
 	9. <mark style="background: #BBFABBA6;">set</mark>
 		- no duplicates so every element in a set is unique
-		- stored in ascending by default
+		- stored in ascending by default implemented using red-black/AVL tree
 			- `set<int, greater<>>` stores the elements in descending order
 		- but if we are providing objects/structs as template type then we need comparator as the set is implemented using a Binary Search Tree which needs a comparator for objects/structs sorting
 			```cpp